tatumio/tatum-php/docs/Api/AccountApi.md

 <h4>1 credit per API call.</h4>

-<p>Unblocks a previously blocked amount in an account.
-Increases the available balance in the account where the amount was blocked.</p>
+Unblocks a previously blocked amount in an account.
+Increases the available balance in the account where the amount was blocked.

 ### Example